davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 string chosen from an unlimited set of possibilities including "parameter-constraint", "purina-cat-chow", and "four-score-and-seven-years-ago-our-forefathers-brought-forth-to-this-continent-a-new-nation".
-But the semantic difference between enumerated and general string types is obvious - enumerated and restricted string types are preferred for practical, not just theoretical, reasons.
+But the semantic difference between enumerated and general string types is obvious - enumerated and restricted strings are preferred for practical, not just theoretical, reasons.
+This affects system
+design: the more varied the input, the more unexpected possibilities systems must be prepared to handle correctly.

 ### 1.1 Ontologies and Semantics